ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 --set tls.certKeyFilename="tls.key"
 ```

 In OpenShift cluster Statefulset pod might not spin up because, it needs a extra previllege to run the container.
+You may see events like below
+` create Pod postgresql-release-0 in StatefulSet postgresql-release failed error: pods "postgresql-release-0" is forbidden: unable to validate against any security context constraint: [provider "anyuid": Forbidden: not usable by user or serviceaccount, provider restricted:` To solve this issue please follow the below instruction.

 create service account and assign `anyuid` SCC